Terraform Getting Started

 - Files:

-with your AMI ID and key pair. terraform init
+terraform.tfvarswith your AMI ID and key pair. terraform initterraform apply

 005-simple-module